RedRoseMoney/Rose/readme.md

 ## Definition - The Garden

+2024 has been a wild year on-chain.
+CORPs raising millions of dollars waiting to dump on your stupid ass to buy a mansion in beverly hills.
+One of the most profitable trades this year has been shorting worthless VC projects to zero.

+A nihilistic economic paradigm emerged to challenge the established power structure.

+We’ve witnessed the resurgence of memecoins, tokens with no pretense of intrinsic value derived from being loosely tied to a product, and custom lauch bonding curves designed for fairer coin creation.

+This is a reality check for everyone.
+You cannot stitch a token to a product.

+**In crypto, the token is the product.**

+In the midst of this, a flower.

+Rose is part of the new generation of cypherpunk finance, improving on the core aspects of the current state:

+- **Price performance**: Rose cleverly exploits the AMM model to bind price performance to volume.
+- **Fair distribution**: fairly distributed on day one, without premine, snipers or external funding.
+- **Community owned**: Rose DAO is fully decentralized with no legally-binding entity, leveraging the [RWGM](#rose-dao) algorithm to democratically allocate funds.
+- **Privacy preserving**: Rose supports on-chain privacy through the [Black Box](contracts/src/BlackBox.sol) privacy device, leveraging [pedersen commitments](https://en.wikipedia.org/wiki/Pedersen_commitment), [merkle-trees](https://en.wikipedia.org/wiki/Merkle_tree) and [Zero Knowledge Proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof) to ensure unlinkability of transactions.

 ### the Asymmetric AMM

 **Rose** implements an asymmetric bonding curve that optimizes for *price upside volatility* and *deep liquidity* on exits, **mimicking an [Asymmetric AMM](models/ContinuousModel.jl)**.